ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservers.md

 You can expand or contract the capacity of your VMware Cloud Foundation instance according to your business needs, by adding or removing ESXi servers.

-A Cloud Foundation instance can have up to 5 clusters, one of which is the default.
+A Cloud Foundation instance can have up to five clusters, one of which is the default.
 Each initial cluster can have up to 51 ESXi servers and additional clusters can have up to 59.

+## Adding ESXi servers to Cloud Foundation instances

-## Before you begin
+### Before you add ESXi servers

-* Do not add or remove ESXi servers from the VMware vSphere Web Client.
-The changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+* Do not add ESXi servers from the VMware vSphere Web Client.
+The changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
 * The base platform that you ordered has 4 ESXi servers by default.
 You can expand the platform to a maximum of 32 ESXi servers.
 However, the number of the {{site.data.keyword.baremetal_short}} that you can add at a time is as follows:
    * For the **Small** and **Large** configuration, you can add 1 - 10 ESXi servers at a time.
    * For the **Customized** configuration, you can add 1 - 20 ESXi servers at a time.

+## Procedure to add ESXi servers

+1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** on the left navigation pane.
+2. In the **Cloud Foundation Instances** table, click the instance for which you want to expand capacity.
+3. Click **Infrastructure** on the left navigation pane.
+4. In the **CLUSTERS** table, click the cluster to which you want to add ESXi servers.
+5. In the **ESXi Servers** section, click **Add**.
+6. In the **Add Server** window, enter the number of servers that you want to add, review the estimated cost, and then click **Add**.

+### Results after adding ESXi servers

+1. You might experience a slight delay on the console while the instance status changes from **Ready to Use** to **Modifying**.
+Allow the operation to fully complete before making additional changes to the instance.
+2. You are notified by email when your ESXi servers are added.
+3. If you do not see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.

+## Removing ESXi servers from Cloud Foundation instances

+### Before you remove ESXi servers

+* Do not remove ESXi servers from the VMware vSphere Web Client.
+The changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-* You can remove the ESXi servers that you added.
+* The base platform that you ordered has 4 ESXi servers by default.
+You can remove the ESXi servers that you added.
 You cannot remove the default ESXi servers.
 * Before you remove ESXi servers with the F5 on {{site.data.keyword.cloud_notm}} or FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service installed, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is currently hosting the VMs.
 * Before you remove ESXi servers with the IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} service installed, ensure that there are no active (failed or in progress) backup or restore operations, because these active operations might prevent the ESXi servers to be removed.

-## Procedure
+## Procedure to remove ESXi servers

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** on the left navigation pane.
-2. In the **Cloud Foundation Instances** table, click the instance for which you want to expand or contract capacity.
+2. In the **Cloud Foundation Instances** table, click the instance for which you want to contract capacity.
 3. Click **Infrastructure** on the left navigation pane.
-4. In the **CLUSTERS** table, click the cluster to which you want to add ESXi servers, or from which you want to remove ESXi servers.
+4. In the **CLUSTERS** table, click the cluster from which you want to remove ESXi servers.
-5. To add ESXi servers, complete the following steps:
-   1. In the **ESXi Servers** section, click **Add**.
-   2. In the **Add Server** window, enter the number of servers that you want to add, review the estimated cost, and then click **Add**.
-6. To remove ESXi servers, select the servers that you want to remove in the **ESXi Servers** section, and then click **Remove**.
+6. In the **ESXi Servers** section, select the servers that you want to remove and click **Remove**.

-## Results
+### Results after removing ESXi servers

-After starting the add or remove operation you might experience a slight delay in the instance status while it changes from **Ready to Use** to **Modifying**.
+1. You might experience a slight delay on the console while the instance status changes from **Ready to Use** to **Modifying**.
 Allow the operation to fully complete before making additional changes to the instance.

-You are notified by email when your ESXi servers are added or removed.
-When you remove servers, note that the ESXi servers are fully reclaimed by the {{site.data.keyword.cloud_notm}} infrastructure at the end of the {{site.data.keyword.cloud_notm}} billing cycle, which is typically 30 days.
+2. You are notified by email when your ESXi servers are removed.
+3. The ESXi servers are fully reclaimed by the {{site.data.keyword.cloud_notm}} infrastructure at the end of the {{site.data.keyword.cloud_notm}} billing cycle, which is typically 30 days.

    **Attention**: You are billed until the end of the {{site.data.keyword.cloud_notm}} billing cycle for the removed ESXi servers.

-If you do not see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.

-## Related links
+### Related links

 * [Cloud Foundation Bill of Materials](sd_bom.html)
 * [Requirements and planning for Cloud Foundation instances](sd_planning.html)